mohitkatta01/discord-hate-speech-analyzer/README.md

-## A real time hate speech analyzer on Discord channels
+## A Real-Time hate speech analyzer on Discord channels
 A simple implementation of a real-time hate speech analyzer on Discord servers using Apache Kafka, HuggingFace and Streamlit.

 ## What does this project do?